Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 * Run Selenium server from console
 * Execute your test from the IDE

+For more on java client driver configuration with java ide look at :ref:`Configuring Selenium-RC With Eclipse <configuring-selenium-RC-eclipse-reference>` and
+:ref:`Configuring Selenium-RC With Intellij <configuring-selenium-RC-Intellij-reference>`.

 Python client driver configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * Download Selenium-RC from the SeleniumHQ `downloads page`_